 We have appointed a local data protection officer for our responsible office.
 You can reach the local data protection officer at the following

 e-mail address: email@example.com

-If you have any questions about data protection, please get in touch with the contact person at the German Bible Society:
+If you have any questions about data protection, please get in touch with our contact person at the German Bible Society:

 What sources and data do we use?